vacp2p/rfc-index/codex/marketplace.md

 `collateral`

-All storage nodes MUST provide token collateral before being able to fulfill a storage contract.
+All storage nodes MUST provide token collateral before being able to fill a storage slot in the contract.
 The collateral will be taken to punish a storage node when it does not follow the contract.
-The following conditions MUST be fulfilled in a Codex storage contract
+The following conditions related to a storage providers `collateral` MUST be fulfilled during a storage contract
-- failing to provide proof of storage periodically, the RECOMMENDED method for proofs is [Proof-of-Data-Possession](https://hackmd.io/2uRBltuIT7yX0CyczJevYg?view).
-- a portion of `collateral` MUST be offered as a reward to validator nodes, and a portion SHOULD be offered as a reward to storage nodes that repair [slots](#slots).
+- Failing to provide a periodic proof of storage, a portion of the `collateral` MUST be offered as a reward to validator nodes, and a portion SHOULD be offered as a reward to storage nodes that repair empty [slots](#slots).

 `proofProbability`